Updated November 2017

 When it comes to crud, the A-Star is stiff enough to plow and damp enough to absorb.

 By nature, powder skis are better suited to push through and glide over chunky snow when compared to all-mountain boards.
-Fatter dimensions and rockered construction will generally permit a skier to manage variable snow without much kickback.
-The caveat being that lighter, flexier powder boards may have a tendency to get bossed around when not in a deep float.
-We found stiffer models like the Volkl Confession and Blizzard Spur to be much more assertive when it came to breaking through crust and crud at high speeds.
-Softer, more playful models like the Solomon qst 118 could bounce in and out of cushy contours but wouldn't handle icy crud or high-angle chop with confidence.
+Fatter dimensions and rockered construction permit a skier to manage variable snow without much kickback.
+The caveat being that lighter, flexier powder boards may tend to get bossed around when not in a deep float.
+Stiffer models like the Volkl Confession and Blizzard Spur were more assertive when it came to breaking through crust and crud at high speeds.
+Softer, more playful models like the Salomon QST 118 could bounce in and out of cushy contours but wouldn't handle icy crud or high-angle chop with confidence.
 Progressively-flexed models like the Elan Ripstick 116

 or Dynastar Cham 2.0 117